The Moroccan Atlas : High-Atlas, Middle Atlas, Anti-Atlas

 of the country:

-The Middle-Atlas which culminates at 3200 m in the North-Eastern part of Morocco, South of Fez (Middle-Atlas slideshow)
+The Middle-Atlas which culminates at 3200 m in the North-Eastern part of Morocco, South of Fez.
+Middle-Atlas photos.
+New !

 The High-Atlas which reaches an elevation of nearly de 4200 m at Mount Toubkal South of Marrakech.
-(High-Atlas slideshow)
+High-Atlas photos.

 The Anti-Atlas which stretches between Ouarzazate and the plain of Souss, South of Agadir.